 Sustainability is an approach to resource use which focuses on meeting current resource needs while ensuring that future needs will be met.
 This could mean recycling to minimize our use of non-renewable materials; driving less to conserve fossil fuels and reduce carbon emissions; or using CFL light bulbs to conserve electricity.
 This philosophy of sustainability is engrained in the very mission statement of the National Park Service:

 At Glacier National Park, sustainability is a priority and commitment.
 Within Glacier we're already seeing the dramatic impacts of climate change.
 Our mountain ecosystems are experiencing faster landscape changes than found in lower elevations.
 Many of the forces responsible for shaping the inspiring landscape we call Glacier National Park, are receding at an alarming rate or have already been lost.
 More than two thirds of the 150 glaciers that existed in 1850 have disappeared and current predictions suggest that all glaciers in the park will disappear by the year 2030.
 With these dramatic changes happening right before our eyes, we're committed more than ever to preserve the landscape that we all cherish for future generations by monitoring our actions in order to reduce energy use, decrease waste, and lighten our footprint.
-To see how we're moving towards environmental sustainability, you can view our Environmental Management Plan or visit one of the links at the top of this page.
+To see how we're moving towards environmental sustainability, you can view our Environmental Management Plan.

 To view how glaciers have changed over time within Glacier, visit the Landscape Change Photography page on the United States Geological Society (USGS) Northern Rocky Mountain Science Center's website.